mravendi/mravendi.github.io/_posts/cvoverview.md

 ## Video Classification
 Images are still and static.
 There is no motion in static images.
 The real joy comes from the motion.
 And that is how videos come into play.
 A video is, in fact, a collection of sequential frames or images that are played one after another.
-Check out a short clip of Matrix (the movie) in the next figure.
+Check out a short clip of Matrix (the movie) in the following.

 ![MultiClass](/images/cv_overview/video.png)